tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The backend server begins by generating a message ServerHelloECHConf, which is identical in content to a ServerHello message with the exception that ServerHelloECHConf.random is equal to 24 random bytes followed by 8 zero bytes.
-It then computes a string
+It then computes an 8-byte string

 ~~~
-    accept_confirmation =
+   accept_confirmation = HKDF-Expand-Label(0,
-        Derive-Secret(Handshake Secret,
       "ech accept confirmation",
-                      ClientHelloInner...ServerHelloECHConf)
+      Transcript-Hash(ClientHelloInner...ServerHelloECHConf),
+      8)
 ~~~

-where Derive-Secret and Handshake Secret are as specified in {{RFC8446}}, Section 7.1, and ClientHelloInner...ServerHelloECHConf refers to the sequence of handshake messages beginning with the first ClientHello and ending with ServerHelloECHConf.
-Finally, the backend server constructs its ServerHello message so that it is equal to ServerHelloECHConf but with the last 8 bytes of ServerHello.random set to the first 8 bytes of accept_confirmation.
+where HKDF-Expand-Label and Transcript-Hash are as defined in {{RFC8446}}, Section 7.1, "0" indicates a string of Hash.length bytes set to zero, and ClientHelloInner...ServerHelloECHConf refers to the sequence of handshake messages beginning with the first ClientHello and ending with ServerHelloECHConf.
+Finally, the backend server constructs its ServerHello message so that it is equal to ServerHelloECHConf but with the last 8 bytes of ServerHello.random set to `accept_confirmation`.

 The backend server MUST NOT perform this operation if it negotiated TLS 1.2 or below.
 Note that doing so would overwrite the downgrade signal for TLS 1.3 (see